I wish I could say I follow SIMPLE perfectly every day.

 I wasn’t failing.

-I was just trying to force my life into something it wasn’t built for.
+I was trying to force my life into something it wasn’t built for.

 I had to be honest about what actually matters to me right now… and build around that.